g4eml/Pluto_mods/README.md

 The files in this repository are intended for use with the F5OEO Pluto Firmware for DTV.
 They are modified versions of the original files.

-Due to the way the Pluto file system works it is not possible to permenantly change any files.
+Due to the way the Pluto file system works it is not possible to permanently change any files.
 However there is a way to update the files on every reboot.
 Copy the files from the repository onto a USB memory stick.
 Connect a USB Hub to the Pluto OTG port and plug the USB stick into the hub.